toniSerra/marsRover/readme.md

 I didn't have time enough to cover the testing part.
 I tested manually most of the funcionality, but it's not enough to guarantee the correct performance of this app.

+I have started with a 50x50 array, and once i got the model i've tried to scale it up.
+But It's working really slow, maybe it's my virtual machine.
+With more time maybe i could find a more efficient solution, or a better VM.